Calm The Cravings: Cortisol-Balancing Breakfast Bowl Recipe

 Dairy Allergies or Intolerance?

-You can still enjoy my High Protein, Banana Kiwi Breakfast Bowl Recipe (and my other recipes), simply experiment with coconut, cashew, soy or other non-dairy yoghurts to find one that provides you with the best tasty and consistency.
+You can still enjoy this cortisol-lowering banana kiwi breakfast bowl (and my other recipes), just by experimenting with coconut, cashew, soy or other non-dairy yoghurts to find one that provides you with the best tasty and consistency.
 Personally, I find a nice, unsweetened coconut yoghurt or soy to be the best dairy-free option, just watch out for any added sugars.
 And, if you are a whiz in the kitchen, you can even consider making your own yoghurt at home.

-Balancing your blood sugar is super important to your well-being as a diabetic, I know this from personal experience being insulin resistant myself.
+Balancing your blood sugar is super important to your well-being as someone diagnosed with PCOS.
 And yes, you can definitely enjoy high-protein recipe (my other recipes) by focusing on using low carb, high fibre fruits like blueberries, blackberries, or raspberries, and healthy fats from nut butter, almonds, pumpkin or sunflower seeds.
 Choose a clean, whey or vegan protein powder that is very low in sugar (less than 3g per serving), and focus on creating yoghurt bowl recipes that build off the healthy fats and protein.
 This'll help keep your blood sugar levels in check.

 Just a footnote; if you choose to add dairy-based protein, always go for an organic, grass-fed whey base.
-And if you are mostly plantbased like myself, opt for a vegan version that includes both pea and brown rice proteins to create the full amino chain.
-For me as a diabetic, I use Aussie Bodies, "Nourish".
-This brand has 16.5g of vegan sourced protein and only 3 carbs, 0.3g sugar and already 7g of dietary fibre per serving before you even add in the wholesome ingredients suggested above.
+And if you are mostly plant-based like myself, opt for a vegan version that includes both pea and brown rice proteins to create the full amino chain.
+I love using Nutra Organics Clean Protein in Creamy Vanilla flavour for this.
+It's is a delicious, gut friendly, complete, plant protein blend to help you build, tone and repair muscle.
+This brand has 23.5g of vegan sourced protein and only 2.6 carbs, 0.2g sugar per serving before you even add in the wholesome ingredients suggested above.
 Winning!

 Advertisement